benkeen/generatedata/README.md

 ## How to Install / Documentation

-For the installation instructions, user documentation and developer documentation, check out: http://benkeen.github.io/generatedata/
+For installation instructions, user and developer documentation, check out: http://benkeen.github.io/generatedata/

 Installation is really, really simple.
 I deliberately wrote the script to be as self-contained as possible and not require additional PHP/Server configuration when setting it up.
 That said, it *does* require PHP 5.3.0 or later.
 See the documentation for more info.

 ## Installation via Vagrant